joeltg/piece-quads/README.md

 ... where tuple component is a header term index (starting at 1), or, if the value is greater than the number of terms in the header, a blank node identifier.
 Each tuple is a quad, the first component is the subject, the second is the predicate, the third is the object, and the last is the graph term.

+Directly serializing the graph as a series of 4-tuples is already a reasonably compact encoding; however doing so does not actually improve on direct string compression very much.

 ### Piece tree